ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Hole punching

-A generic term for NAT traversal when port forwarding is not possible.
+A  technique for NAT / firewall traversal that relies on coordinated simultaneous connections.
+Used when port forwarding is not possible.
 [See DCUtR](#dcutr)

 ## I